prefix-dev/pixi/docs/reference/cli.md

 - `--channel <CHANNEL> (-c)`: specify a channel that the project uses.
 Defaults to `conda-forge`.
 (Allowed to be used more than once)
 - `--platform <PLATFORM> (-p)`: specify a platform that you want to install the package for. (default: current platform)
+- `--no-activation`: Do not insert conda_prefix, path modifications, and activation script into the installed executable script.

 ```shell
 pixi global install ruff